smnorris/fwapg/_sources/03_tables_views.md.txt

 | `geom` | `geometry(MultiLineString,3005)` | The geometry of the named stream, an aggregation of the source features and simpified by 25m |

-## whse_basemapping.fwa_streams_vw
+## whse_basemapping.fwa_streams

-View of FWA stream networks and value-added attributes
+FWA stream networks plus value-added attributes

 | Column | Type | Description |
 |--------|------|-------------|